mikkelDalby/examPython/scrapes/https:__clbokea.github.io_exam_assignment_1.html.md

 # Crawl a web site and save the content in markdown
+Choose a website of your own choice or use <a href="https://clbokea.github.io/exam/index.html">this website</a>\n            crawl it and "scrape" it.
 The content of the website should be saved in markdown formatted files on your computer.
 It can be a good idea to choose a relatively small website.
 It can also be a good idea to have some sort of limit on which links you want to follow.\n